 - A swimmer may just fail to touch with one stroke and then touch with the next and the Timekeepers accidentally time the first.
-This may be noticed by the Referee or a Judge of Strokes, by the Timekeepers, by the AOE Operator, or by the AOE Supervisor/Control Room Supervisor.
-This would give a SAT time faster than the AOE; - Conversely, an indistinct first touch may operate the mechanism but not be timed by the Timekeepers, who time a later touch.
-This may be noticed by the Referee, a Judge of Strokes, the AOE Operator or the AOE Supervisor/Control Room Supervisor.
-This would result in a SAT time slower than the AOE (See Figure 4); and - A swimmer may not operate the mechanism at the first touch ("soft touch"), which would be timed by the Timekeepers, but may do so later with another stroke or deliberate touch again after the finish.
-This may be noticed by the Referee or a Judge of Strokes, by the Timekeepers themselves, by the AOE Operator, or by the AOE Supervisor/Control Room Supervisor..
-The Timekeepers would have timed the first (soft) touch and this would result in a SAT time faster than the AOE (see Figure 4).
+This may be noticed by the Referee or a Judge of Strokes, by the Timekeepers, by the AOE Operator, or by the CRS.
+This would give a SAT time faster than the AOE - Conversely, an indistinct first touch may operate the mechanism but not be timed by the Timekeepers who time a later touch.
+This may be noticed by the Referee, a Judge of Strokes, the AOE Operator or the CRS.
+This would result in a SAT time slower than the AOE (See Figure 4) - A swimmer may not operate the mechanism at the first touch called a soft touch - which would be timed by the Timekeepers but may do so later with another stroke or deliberate touch again after the finish.
+This may be noticed by the Referee or a Judge of Strokes, by the Timekeepers themselves, by the AOE Operator or by the CRS.
+The Timekeepers would have timed the first soft touch and this would result in a SAT time faster than the AOE (see Figure 4).

-The AOE Supervisor/Control; Room Supervisor, acting under the delegated authority of the Referee should check the spread of SAT/manual times on the lane in question to help in deciding whether or not a discrepancy indicates an AOE failure.
+The Control Room, acting under the delegated authority of the Referee should check the spread of SAT/manual times on the lane in question to help in deciding whether or not a discrepancy indicates an AOE failure.